Trump vows to cut Central America aid, raises alarm on migrant caravan

 Army Lieutenant Colonel Jamie Davis, a Pentagon spokesman, said that while National Guard troops are currently supporting the Department of Homeland Security on the border, the Pentagon had not been asked to provide additional support.
 There are currently 2,100 National Guard troops along the border in Texas, New Mexico, Arizona and California, according to the Pentagon.

-White House and Border Patrol representatives did not immediately reply to requests for comment.

-Congress has not fully funded Trump’s proposed wall along the U.S.-Mexican border, which he has argued is needed to combat illegal immigration.

-Reporting by Makini Brice and Delphine Schrank; additional reporting by Susan Heavey and Idrees Ali in Washington and Michelle Nichols at the United Nations; writing by Will Dunham; editing by Jonathan Oatis
+Reporting by Makini Brice and Delphine Schrank; additional reporting by Susan Heavey and Idrees Ali in Washington, Michelle Nichols at the United Nations, Sofia Menchu in Guatemala City and Nelson Renteria in El Salvador; Writing by Will Dunham; Editing by Jonathan Oatis